hasolanor/CFD-porousmedia/README.md

   <figcaption>Fig.5-  Cartesian plots of velocity vs. distance along two different axes.
 Left: x=0.0009m (vertical), right: y=0.0007 (horizontal).</figcaption>
 </figure>

+Considering the above discussion, the outcomes obtained from the incompressible flow simulation are consistents and can be applied to run the scalar transport simulations.

 ### Scalar Transport

+In order to address this study, a set of seven numerical experiment was run.
+The corresponding dataset is presented in Table 6.

 <table>
   <caption style="text-align:right">Table 6.
 Input data used for the numerical experiments.</caption>